 - Students do not get full confidence in what they have learned because they have not given exams for it.

-- Some institutions are scams and provide fake certification to earn money.
+- Some institutions are scams and provide fake certifications to earn money.